mvysny/vaadin14-boot-example-maven/README.md

 Clone this github repository and import the project to the IDE of your choice as a Maven project.
 You need to have Java 8 or 11 installed.

+To run quickly from the command-line in development mode:

+1. Run `./mvnw -C run`
+2. Your app will be running on [http://localhost:8080](http://localhost:8080).

+To run the app from your IDE:

 1. Import the project into your IDE
 2. Run `mvn -C clean package` in the project, to configure Vaadin for npm mode.
 3. Run/Debug the `ManualJetty` class as an application (run the `main()` method).
    The app will use npm to download all javascript libraries (will take a long time) and will start in development mode.
+4. Your app will be running on [http://localhost:8080](http://localhost:8080).

 See [ManualJetty.java](src/main/java/com/vaadin/starter/skeleton/ManualJetty.java)
 for details on how Jetty is configured for embedded mode.